 Revision ACL reconstruction is a second surgery to repair a torn anterior cruciate ligament (ACL) in the knee.
 Although primary ACL reconstruction has a high success rate, some patients are left with unsatisfactory results or they re-injure the ligament.
 Typical symptoms include recurrent knee instability, pain and inability to return to desired activities.

 A revision total knee replacement is a second surgery to remove and replace some or all of the parts of a knee replacement implant after the replacement fails.
 The surgery is more difficult and may take longer than the original replacement.

 What is the recovery time?

-In general, rehabilitation following revision ACL reconstruction is takes a little longer than primary ACL reconstruction.
+In general, rehabilitation following revision surgery is similar to therapy after the first surgery.
+Sometimes this process takes a bit longer.
 Return to daily and sports activities varies depending on the type of surgery and your surgeon.
-Usually, return to sporting activity is restricted for at least nine months.
-An appropriate physical therapy program is considered critical for the success of revision ACL reconstruction.
+You will need to do physical therapy after your surgery.